JesseTNRoberts/Old-Blog/_posts/2022-11-16-The-Chiasm.md

 The punchline is already given away.
 OpenAI has generated a newer language model called instructGPT.
 Apparently they layered on reinforcement learning to help the pretrained GPT-3 learn things that weren't helpful to say.

+An interesting note from the blurb on OpenAI's webpage says that instructGPT tends to "make up facts less often".
+That is interesting because the notion of making up a fact is an anthropomorphization.
+GPT-x does not make up facts.
+Based on the paper I talk about [here](https://jessetnroberts.github.io/2022/11/15/The-Shed.html) it seems that facts are just values selected by keys at a previous layer in the model.
+So, editing a fact is as simple as editing the right weights.
+However, they point out that this causes the language model to simply select another value from the abstracted part of speech.
+If this is the case, how can instructGPT prevent this?

+Looking into it a bit more, it seems that the comment regarding making things up has more to do with closed domain questions (those where you answer questions about a passage).
+Then if a model introduces new (madeup) information, it is said to have hallucinated.

+Anyway, that's interesting and all.
+But what I wanted to know is if I should use instructGPT or GPT-3.
+However, the OpenAI API has both available.
+So, it seems prudent to try chiasm generation on both.

+Question answered.

+#### Relevant Takeaway

+InstructGPT seems to be more "aligned" the user base of openAI.
+The jury is still out on whether this will yield a better system for research.
+But it is certainly a better commercial product.

+### Resuming Experimentation